brucemack/microlink/docs/el_supplement.md

 The termination of this pattern requires some specific handling.
 From the [RFC 1889](https://www.freesoft.org/CIE/RFC/1889/23.htm) documentation: _"The list of items in each chunk is terminated by one or more null octets, the first of which is interpreted as an item type of zero to denote the end of the list, and the remainder as needed to pad until the next 32-bit boundary.
 A chunk with zero items (four null octets) is valid but useless."_

-The SDES types are as follows (per [TheBridge source code in rtp.h](https://github.com/wd5m/thebridge-1.09/blob/master/inc/rtp.h#L88):
+The SDES types are documented (per [TheBridge source code in rtp.h](https://github.com/wd5m/thebridge-1.09/blob/master/inc/rtp.h#L88).

-* 0 - END
-* 1 - CNAME
-* 2 - NAME
-* 3 - EMAIL Address
-* 4 - PHONE
-* 5 - Location
-* 6 - Tool
-* 7 - Note
-* 8 - PRIV
+However, it doesn't look like EchoLink is following this standard strictly.
+It doesn't matter - just follow the EchoLink pattern and things will work fine.

-Here are some notes about how each of these tokens is set by the official EchoLink client (in this order).
-From what I can tell, the EchoLink client is using the SDES types its own way and the official RFC SDES definitions shown above are not relevant.
+Here are some notes about how each of these tokens is set by the official EchoLink client.
+From what I can tell, EL is using the SDES types its own way and the official RFC SDES definitions shown above are not relevant.

+The tokens appear in this order:

 * A type 1 token is sent with the value "CALLSIGN"
 * A type 2 token is sent that contains the FCC callsign (padded with some spaces) and the user's real name.
 So in my case I see: